Guidance on handling and Standard Operating Procedures (SOPs)

-Our standard operating procedures specific to preparation cover many points and can be found below.
+Our guidance and standard operating procedures specific to handling and preparation cover many points and can be found below.

 In addition to our SOPs, further points of clarification related to preparation and administration are as follows.